 Mangham is a tiny town located in the state of Louisiana.
 With a population of 606 people and just one neighborhood, Mangham is the 271st largest community in Louisiana.

-When you are in Mangham, you'll notice that it is more blue-collar than most other communities in America.
-39.91% of Mangham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mangham is a blue-collar town, with 39.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mangham is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Mangham who work in healthcare suport services (13.15%), office and administrative support (12.68%), and computer science and math (12.68%).

 Also of interest is that Mangham has more people living here who work in computers and math than 95% of the places in the US.